Machy8/Macdom/README.md

 #Macdom
-HTML preprocessor.
+- HTML preprocessor

-For more information see [WIKI](https://github.com/Machy8/Macdom/wiki)
+- For more information see [WIKI](https://github.com/Machy8/Macdom/wiki)
+- **[Try it on CODEPEN](http://codepen.io/Machy8/pen/mPLdbg)** *(JavaScript version is always behind the php version so it may contain bugs and errors that have already been fixed in the PHP version)*

 ##Requirements